chase-moskal/snapstate/readme.md

   myFrontendComponents({

-    // components only have read-only access to the state.
+    // components only have read-only access to the state
     snap: restricted(snap),

-    // components can call our formalized actions to change the state. actions,
+    // components can call our formalized actions to change the state actions,
   })
   ```